-PDSA Vet Care services are available to pet owners who receive either housing benefit or council tax benefit, and live within a certain distance of each PDSA PetAid hospital or practice.
+PDSA vet care services are available to pet owners who receive either housing benefit or council tax benefit, and live within a certain distance of each PDSA PetAid hospital or practice.
 All popular domestic pets are treated, dogs, cats and those described as 'small furries'.
-Telephone: 0800 731 2502.
+Tel: 0800 731 2502.

 The Cinnamon Trust

-The Cinnamon Trust is a National Charity with a network of volunteers who help to provide care for pets.
+The Cinnamon Trust is a national charity with a network of volunteers who help to provide care for pets.
 This could be walking dogs for housebound owners or fostering pets for owners in hospital or long term care.
-Telephone: 01736 757 900.
+Tel: 01736 757 900.

 Local dog warden